Uniqueness of the Gibbs measure for the anti-ferromagnetic Potts model on the infinite $\Delta$-regular tree for large $\Delta$: Introduction

 \begin{main} For each integer $q\geq 5$ there exists $\Delta_0 \in \mathbb{N}$ such that for each $\Delta \geq \Delta_0$ and each $w\in [w_c,1)$ the $q$-state anti-ferromagnetic Potts model with edge interaction parameter $w$ has a unique Gibbs measure on the infinite $\Delta$-regular tree $\mathbb{T}_{\Delta}$. \end{main}

 It has long been known that there are multiple Gibbs measures when $w<w_c$~\cite{Peruggietalgeneral,Peruggietaldiagrams}, see also~\cite{gal15}) and~\cite{Roz1,Roz2,Roz3,Roz4}.
-So our main results pinpoints the critical temperature for the anti-ferromagnetic Potts model on the infinite regular tree for large enough degree.
+We will briefly indicate below Lemma~\ref{lem:treerecursion} how one can deduce this.
+Our main results therefore pinpoints the critical temperature for the anti-ferromagnetic Potts model on the infinite regular tree for large enough degree.
 For later reference we will refer to $w_c$ as the \emph{uniqueness threshold}.

 In Theorem~\ref{thm:main} below, we will reformulate our main theorem in terms of the conditional distribution of the color of the root vertex of $\mathbb{T}_{\Delta}$ conditioned on a fixed coloring of the vertices at a certain distance from the root, showing that this distribution converges to the uniform distribution as the distance tends to infinity.
 We in fact show that this convergence is exponentially fast for subcritical $w$ (i.e. $w>w_c$).